yinchyy/react-dynamic-configurator/README.md

-# react-input-prompts
+# react-dynamic-configurator
-Input prompts created in React and Redux
+Vehicle configuration, dedicated to practice react and redux